Resigning: Employee guide

 Resigning and timing

 Before resigning do check whether you have any restrictions in your current contract which could preclude you from joining the new business.
-For a certain period of time, your contract may prevent you from joining a competitor, from dealing with or soliciting the clients or prospective clients of your employer, or from soliciting or poaching your employer’s staff.
+For a certain period of time, your contract may prevent you from joining a competitor or setting up in competition.
+You may also be prevented for a certain period of time from dealing with or soliciting the clients or prospective clients of your employer or from soliciting or poaching your employer’s staff.
 Only a non-compete restriction would stop you from joining a competitor at all.

 The law is that restrictions must be reasonable and go no further than is necessary to protect the legitimate interests of the business.
 Non-compete clauses that, for instance, preclude employees from working for a competitor for 12 months have on occasions been held by the courts to be reasonable.
 But much will depend on the particular case, and you would be well-advised to obtain advice from your lawyer on the enforceability of any particular restrictions.
 It’s sensible to tell a new employer of all possible restrictions – and sometimes this is actually a term of the new contract or the old one.